MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/import-export-manifest.md

-﻿---
+---
-title: Bulk import and export of digital assets using manifests
+title: Bulk import and export digital assets using manifests
 description: This article describes how to bulk import and export digital assets using manifests in Microsoft Dynamics 365 Commerce.
 author: psimolin
 ms.date: 5/26/2023